-Why and how we process data What data is processed Legal grounds determine if you are likely over 18.
-In certain cases, if we cannot confirm that you are old enough to use our services by other means, we can request other information to verify your age, like your government ID, credit card, a photo of you, or your phone number. other public sources.
-Information from our trusted partners, such as from directory services who provide us with business information to be displayed on Google's services, or security partners who provide us with information to protect against abuse.
+Why and how we process lata What data is processed Legal grounds to Google for tax or accounting purposes.
+Various laws and regulations require us to put in place measures to confirm that our users are old enough to use our services.
+To help determine your age, we process the date of birth you provide.
+We also process information about your activity in our services, both when you're signed in to a Google Account or signed out, and use machine learning technology to determine if you are likely over 18.
+In certain cases, if we cannot confirm that you are old enough to use our services by other means, we can request other information to verify your age, like your government ID, credit card, a photo of you, or your phone number. such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings.
+Information from publicly accessible sources, such as information that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
+Information from our trusted partners, such as from directory services who provide us with business information to be displayed on Google's services, or security partners who provide us with information to protect ensure that users are old enough to use our services.